 About Wiltshire Sheep

-Wiltshire sheep are a large white faced breed sheep that moult (shed their wool) naturally in the spring-summer.
+Wiltshire sheep are a large white faced sheep that shed their wool naturally in the spring.

 They have no wool on their heads, bellies, legs, and around the perineal region.
 All these regions are covered in short white hair.